-- 1. In all of the identified areas, FES is currently performing at a Level 3 (Medium) which are positive results.
-The Frontier suspension rate is low. - 2.
+- 1. In three of the identified areas, FES is currently performing at a Level 4 (green) which are positive results -Suspension Rate, EL Progress, and Math.
+In two of the identified areas, Frontier is currently performing at a level 3 (yellow) - Chronic Absenteeism and English Language Arts. - 2.
 Every year, FES will continue to monitor student academic data in math and English Language Arts, Chronic Absenteeism, and Suspension Rates.

-hat qualify for them nce, and PBIS data will continue to help FES determine interventions and supports for stude .
+3. Academic, Attendance, and PBIS data will continue to help FES determine interventions and supports for students that qualify for them.
 In TK-2, criteria was revised to include attendance and behavior goals.
-Due to PUESD ber of times a parent can report a sick child without a doctor's note (from 10 to 6), the goal is decrease.
+Due to PUESD decreasing the number of times a parent can report a sick child without a doctor's note (from 10 to 6), the goal is for student absences to decrease.